Kurşunlu Waterfall Nature Park

 The Kurşunlu Waterfall (Kurşunlu Şelalesi) is located 19 km from Antalya, Turkey at the end of a 7 km road branching off to the north of the Antalya-Serik-Alanya highway at a point 12 km east of Antalya.
 It is reduced to a mere trickle in the summer months.

 The waterfall is on one of the tributaries of the Aksu River, where the tributary drops from Antalya's plateau to the coastal plain.
-It is situated in the midst of a pine forest of exceptional beauty, and the environs provide a picnic and pleasure spot about twenty minutes by car from the centre of the city of Antalya.
+It is situated in the midst of a pine forest of exceptional beauty.
+The environs provide a picnic and pleasure spot about twenty minutes by car from the centre of the city of Antalya.